stacyA21/social-media-addiction-analysis/README.md

-# Social media addiction analysis
+# Mind Over Media
+## Analyzing Social Media’s Effects on Mental Health

 My final project for SHARE Academy

+__Summary__

+This project analyzes how social media usage across social media platforms relates to the mental health of students aged 18 to 24.
+Using a Kaggle dataset, Python for data analysis, and Tableau for visualization, the study highlights potential correlations between platform usage and self-reported well-being.

 __Project Description__

-In this digital age, students are increasingly exposed to social media, which can have both positive and negative impacts on mental well-being.
-This project analyzes usage patterns across platforms such as Instagram, TikTok, Snapchat, Facebook, and X (formerly Twitter), and investigates how these patterns relate to self-reported mental health scores.
+In today’s digital age, social media plays a central role in students’ daily lives, shaping both positive and negative aspects of mental well-being.
+This project explores usage patterns across major platforms and examines their relationship to self-reported mental health scores.

+The primary aim is to identify potential correlations between platform usage and mental health among students aged 18 to 24.
+While mental health is a complex and multifaceted issue, this analysis seeks to uncover trends and insights that may highlight platforms with greater negative impacts.

-The primary goal of this analysis is to identify which social media platforms may negatively influence the mental health of students aged 18 to 24.
-The dataset was sourced from Kaggle, and the analysis was conducted using Python for data cleaning and statistical modeling.
-Visualizations of the results are available on a Tableau Public dashboard, providing clear and interactive representations of key findings.
+The dataset was sourced from Kaggle, and the analysis was performed using Python for data cleaning, statistical modeling, and exploration.
+Results are visualized through an interactive Tableau Public dashboard, providing clear and accessible insights into the findings.

 __Research Question__

+Main question:
 How does social media platforms affect the mental health scores of students?

 To answer this question we will zoom into 3 factors: Gender, Age and Platform.
-- Question 1 : Is there a correlation between gender and mental health score?
+- Question 1 : To what extent is gender associated with differences in mental health scores?
-- Question 2 : Which age group have a higher addicted score?
+- Question 2 : Which age group demonstrates the highest levels of social media addiction?
-- Question 3 : Which Platforms have the highest addicted score and average usage?
+- Question 3 : Which platforms are most strongly linked to higher addiction scores and greater average usage?
-- Question 4 : Is there a correlation between time spent on platforms and mental health scores?
+- Question 4 : How strongly is time spent on social media correlated with mental health scores?

 ## Data Insight